SimaoPinto999/SO-linux-recycle-bin/README.md

 * Simão Pinto - 126099

 ## Description
 This project is a Recycle Bin simulator for Linux-based systems, implemented entirely in **Shell Script (Bash)**.
 Developed as part of the **"Sistemas Operativos"** university course.
-This system maintains detailed metadata to ensure accurate and complete restoration.
+This system maintains detailed metadata to ensure accurate and complete restoration of files and directories.

 ## Installation
 No complex installation is required, as the system is a *standalone* Bash script.